The Class of 2014 continues to age like a fine wine

 13. Class of 2016

 Dwayne Haskins started for the Buckeyes for just one season as the successor to J.T.
 Barrett.
 All he did was rewrite the Ohio State and Big Ten passing records before making the decision to head to the NFL after guiding the Buckeyes to a Big Ten title.
+But Justin Herbert has been the rising star of this class.
+Herbert was an impressive rookie in the NFL with the Los Angeles Chargers in 2020.

 14. Class of 2018